-If your allergic reaction is severe, you may also develop breathing troubles along with skin reaction at the bite site.
+If your allergic reaction is severe, you may also develop breathing difficulties along with a skin reaction at the bite site.
 If this occurs, call 911 or your local emergency number.

 Female ticks usually lay their eggs in the spring or summer.
-This means that those are the dangerous months for tick bites.
+This means that the chance of a tick bite significantly increases.

 Remember that most tick bites are harmless.
-But they should be taken seriously, since many of these insects can carry disease.
+But they should be taken seriously since many of these arachnids can carry disease.

 While tick nests are usually found outdoors in high grass or among leaves and other debris, they can appear inside.
 This usually happens when a tick has fed on a pet or resident of the home and falls from the host indoors.

-But if you do find a nest, don’t panic.
+But if you do find a nest, do not panic.
 Carefully vacuum it up and seal the bag before throwing it away.

-Special pesticide powders can help fight tick infestations indoors, and outdoor pest control may help, too.
-Keeping your grass cut short and keeping other nesting sites away from your home will lower your risk of finding tick eggs that may grow into harmful pests.
+Special pesticide powders can help defend against tick infestations indoors, and outdoor pest control may help, too.
+Keeping your grass cut short and keeping other nesting sites away from your home can help lower your risk of finding tick eggs that may grow into harmful pests.